 |6||Lesley University||Cambridge, MA|

 |8||Liberty University||Lynchburg, VA|

 |10||Western Governors University||Salt Lake City, UT|

-The Best Online Master's in Elementary Education Programs of 2020
+2021 Best Accredited Online Master's in Elementary Education Programs

 |Clinton, MS||Cost: $$$$$||Graduation Rate: 53%||

 MC's online master's in elementary education program allows distance learners to earn a degree within 10 months.
 The 30-credit curriculum features coursework in teaching reading and comprehension, social studies education in elementary school, and teaching elementary mathematics.
 Students also master curriculum development fundamentals.